Artem-Kornilov-pro/TG_BOT_OCR/README.md

-# Telegram Bot for OCR with Yandex Cloud
+# Telegram Bot for OCR with Yandex cloud

 This project is a Telegram bot that uses Yandex Cloud OCR API to recognize text from images sent by users.